MicrosoftDocs/dynamics365smb-docs/financials/service-how-to-convert-service-contracts.md

     ms.author: sgroespe

 ---
-# How to: Convert Service Contracts that Include VAT Amounts
+# Convert Service Contracts that Include VAT Amounts
 Because the VAT rate change tool cannot convert service contracts, these contracts must be converted manually.
 This topic describes several alternative methods that you can use for service contract conversion.

 > [!NOTE]
 >  This topic provides a high-level workflow.

- The following procedure describes how to correct an invoice for a prepaid service contact that has been created a year in advance.
+ The following procedure describes how to correct an invoice for a prepaid service contract that has been created a year in advance.

 > [!NOTE]
 >  For this example, you must change your work date to 01.01.2017.